-This year I’m happy to be working with House Foods to celebrate the versatility and nutrition of tofu, creating recipes for 10 different states that highlight a regionally inspired dish or ingredient.
-It was natural to pick Wild Rice Soup for my home state, and I have to say – I love the springy cubes of tofu just as much as the traditional meat version.
+I’ve worked with House Foods to celebrate the versatility and nutrition of tofu, creating recipes for 10 different states that highlight a regionally inspired dish or ingredient.
+It was natural to pick Wild Rice Soup for my home state of Minnesota, and I have to say – I love the springy cubes of tofu just as much as the traditional chicken version.

 If you make this Tofu Wild Rice Soup, tag me on instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!